mui/mui-x/docs/data/data-grid/rows/rows.md

 ## Row reorder [<span class="plan-pro"></span>](https://mui.com/store/items/material-ui-pro/)

-Row reorder is used to rearrange rows by dragging the row with the mouse.

-By default, `DataGridPro` does not allow row reordering.
-To enable reordering on all rows by dragging the special row reordering cells and moving it up or down, use the `rowReordering` prop.
+Row reordering allows to rearrange rows by dragging the special reordering cell.

+By default, row reordering is disabled.
+To enable it, you need to add the `rowReordering` prop.

 {{"demo": "RowOrderingGrid.js", "disableAd": true, "bg": "inline"}}

-To capture changes in the order of the dragged row use the `onRowOrderChange` callback.
+To capture changes in the order of the dragged row, you can pass a callback to the `onRowOrderChange` prop.
+This callback is called with a `GridRowOrderChangeParams` object.

 In addition, you can import the following events to customize the row reordering experience: